openyurtio/openyurt.io/versioned_docs/version-v0.6.0/user-manuals/network/edge-ingress.md

 a). "ying" is the shortName of YurtIngress resource.

 b).
-Currently YurtIngress only supports the fixed nginx ingress controller version, it can be enhanced to support user configurable nginx ingress controller images/versions in future.
+When the "READYNUM" equals the pools number you defined in the YurtIngress CR, it represents the ingress feature is ready on all your spec pools.

 c).
-When the "READYNUM" equals the pools number you defined in the YurtIngress CR, it represents the ingress feature is ready on all your spec pools.

-d).
 If the "NOTREADYNUM" is not 0 all the times, you can check the YurtIngress CR for the the status infomation.
 Also you can check the corresponding deployments and pods to figure out why the ingress is not ready yet.

+d).
+For every NodePool which ingress is enabled successfully, it exposes a NodePort type service for users to access the nginx ingress controller.

 e).
-For every NodePool which ingress is enabled successfully, it exposes a NodePort type service for users to access the nginx ingress controller.

-f).
 When the ingress controllers are orchestrated to the specified NodePools, an "ingress-nginx" namespace will be created, and all the namespace related resources will be created under it.

 ---